BSalita/SH_Bidding/The Pipelines to Superhuman Bridge Analysis and Bidding.md

-# The Pipelines for Achieving Superhuman Abilities in Contract Bridge
+# Pipelines to Achieve Superhuman Abilities in Contract Bridge

 This document describes a methodology being used to attain a superhuman level of analysis and bidding success in the game of contract bridge.
-The project relies on deterministic methods to achieve its goal.
-The process can easily be tweeked, measured, optimized, duplicated and explained.
+The project relies on deterministic methods to accomplish its objectives.
+The process can easily be tweaked, measured, optimized, replicated, and explained.
 This approach contrasts sharply with using a neural network (NN) model.
-That said, the project naturally makes its data into a form that's easily consumable for the training of a NN.
-The author believes that both deterministic methods and NN models can have a synergistic fusion.
+That said, the project naturally organizes its data into a form that is easily consumable for training a NN.
+The author believes that both deterministic methods and NN models can achieve a synergistic fusion.

-An AI bidding at superhuman level has eluded all efforts whether in the open or closed source form.
+An AI bidding at a superhuman level has eluded all efforts, whether in open or closed-source forms.
 Attempts at using NN models for bidding have not achieved expert-level performance or acceptable consistency.
-While approaches using deterministic processes have never achieved completion and have appeared intractable.
+Approaches using deterministic processes, meanwhile, have never reached completion and have appeared intractable.

-This document describes how a set of well crafted data pipelines can be used to create a superhuman AI which is both deterministic and performant.
-The development process has established that 99% of the project's work has been in data engineering and only 1% has been applying AI techniques.
-The focus of the data engineering work has been directed at creating scalable processes for game data collection, coalescence of data, data cleaning, data augmenting, statistical analysis and storage.
-The key to scalability has been selecting scalable software such as using polars for data organization, parquet files for storage, vectorization techniques to evaluate billions of bidding criteria.
+This document describes how a set of well-crafted data pipelines can create a superhuman AI that is both deterministic and performant.
+The development process has established that 99% of the project's work has been in data engineering and only 1% in applying AI techniques.
+The focus of the data engineering work has been directed at creating scalable processes for game data collection, coalescence of data, data cleaning, data augmentation, statistical analysis, and storage.
+The key to scalability has been selecting appropriate software, such as Polars for data organization, Parquet files for storage, and vectorization techniques to evaluate billions of bidding criteria.

-The rest of this document describes five data pipelines which collectively will result in superhuman analysis and bidding in the game of contract bridge.
+The rest of this document describes five data pipelines that collectively enable superhuman analysis and bidding in the game of contract bridge.

 ### **Pipeline 1: Creating the Training Dataset**

-Create a dataset of structured game data suitable for training AI.
+Develop a dataset of structured game data suitable for training AI.

 **Steps:**

 1. **Downloading .lin files from BBO (Bridge Base Online):**
    - Retrieve game data from BBO.
-     - The AI training process favors lots of data.
+   - The AI training process benefits from a large volume of data.
-     - Downloads are in .lin file format, which contains records of deals, auction, bid's descriptions, card play and results.
+   - Downloads are in .lin file format, containing records of deals, auctions, bid descriptions, card play, and results.

 2. **Reading .lin files, structuring the data, cleaning:**
    - Use Endplay to read the .lin files.
    - Endplay parses the files into Board objects.
-     - Validate the data.
+   - Validate the data and reject invalid entries.
-     - Reject invalid data.

 3. **From Board objects to an Endplay-native dataframe:**
    - Coalesce Board objects into an Endplay-native dataframe.
-    - All data must be mapped into columns, might require flattening or unnesting operations.
+   - Map all data into columns, which may require flattening or unnesting operations.

 4. **Extracting bidding criteria from bid descriptions:**

-    - Lin files contain bid descriptions (announcements) which are a description of the criteria for making the bid (e.g., point ranges, suit distributions).
-Descriptions are mandated by bridge rules, which require full disclosure of the bidding system to opponents.
+   - Lin files include bid descriptions (announcements), detailing the criteria for each bid.
+These descriptions are mandated by bridge rules, which require full disclosure of the bidding system to opponents.

-    - The descriptions are parsed, cleaned, and transformed into a structured list (strings) of bidding criteria expressions.
-The expressions should use familiar vernacular.
-Each expression may be 1 to 3 python-like terms.
-The list of expressions may be empty or as many as 16 items.
-For example, 1NT opening bid might have a bidding expression list of 3 items: ['Balanced', 'HCP >= 15', 'HCP <= 17'].
+   - Parse, clean, and transform descriptions into structured lists of bidding criteria expressions.
+These expressions should use familiar vernacular, typically comprising 1 to 3 Python-like terms.
+For example, a 1NT opening bid might have a bidding expression list of: `['Balanced', 'HCP >= 15', 'HCP <= 17']`.

-    - Create a dict of bidding expressions to their postfix counterpart.
-Postfix is simplier to apply when evaluating bidding expressions against the data.
+   - Create a dictionary of bidding expressions and their postfix equivalents for efficient evaluation.

-    - Currently there are 55 terms in the bidding vocabulary (e.g. Balanced, HCP, Solid) and 400 bidding expressions (e.g. 'Balanced', 'HCP >= 15', 'SL_H < 5') used by BBO.
+   - Currently, there are 55 terms in the bidding vocabulary (e.g., Balanced, HCP, Solid) and 400 bidding expressions (e.g., `Balanced`, `HCP >= 15`, `SL_H < 5`) used by BBO.

-    - For a bid to be used in an auction, every bidding expression in the list, when applied to the current hand, must evaluate to True.
-Otherwise the next candidate bid is evaluated.
-If no bids have all True evaluation results, the default action is to pass.
+   - Each bidding expression must evaluate to `True` when applied to a hand for the bid to be valid.
+If no bids evaluate to `True`, the default action is to pass.

-5. **Transforming the Endplay native dataframe into a project native dataframe:**
+5. **Transforming the Endplay-native dataframe into a project-native dataframe:**

-    - Project native format is dictated by the specific requirements of this project’s analytical tools and methodologies.
-No matter the source of the game data (ACBL, BBO, French Bridge, etc.), it's first coalesced into a dataframe of the source's native format and then transformed into a dataframe of the project's native format.
+   - Transform data from its source-native format (e.g., ACBL, BBO, French Bridge) into a standardized project-native format dictated by the project’s analytical tools and methodologies.

 6. **Cleaning and augmenting data:**
-    - There are over 1000 columns which can be augmented from a deal (e.g. Hands, suit lengths, HCP, individual cards, etc.).
-Augmenting includes creating columns for every bidding expression (e.g. Balanced, HCP, SL\_[CDHS], Solid\_[CDHS], Rebiddable\_[CDHSN].
+   - Augment the data with over 1,000 columns derived from a deal (e.g., hands, suit lengths, HCP, individual cards).
+This includes creating columns for every bidding expression (e.g., `Balanced`, `HCP`, `SL_[CDHS]`, `Solid_[CDHS]`, `Rebiddable_[CDHSN]`).

 7. **Creating a bidding table:**
-    - Create a bidding table of all BBO auctions extracted from .lin files.
-The table has a unique entry for every bid of every auction.
-The table is currently 1.7 million entries but, when complete, will have 2 to 5 million entries.
-Entries have a structure of tuple(index number, tuple(prior bids), tuple(candidate bid,), 'textual description', ['bidding expression'*].
-There may be zero or more bidding expressions.
-The bidding table exists as both a python file and pickled files in various helpful data structures.
+   - Compile a bidding table of all BBO auctions extracted from .lin files.
+Each entry represents a unique bid in an auction.
+The table is currently 1.7 million entries and will eventually grow to 2 to 5 million.
+Entries have the structure: `(index number, tuple(prior bids), tuple(candidate bid), 'textual description', [bidding expressions*])`.
+   - The table exists as both Python and pickled files in various data structures for efficiency.

-### **Pipeline 2: Creating a target dataset**
+### **Pipeline 2: Creating a Target Dataset**

 Develop a structured target dataset optimized for inference.
-The dataset will augmented with lots of columns including columns needed to infer bidding auctions.
-The steps are very similar to Pipleline 1 above.
+This dataset is augmented with numerous columns, including those needed to infer bidding auctions.
+The steps are similar to Pipeline 1.

-#### **Steps:**
+**Steps:**

 1. **Download game data:**
-    - Good sources of plentiful and robust data include ACBL, BBO, ffbridge, or PBN files.
-A benefit of using BBO data is that its auction serves as ground-truthish for inferred auctions.
+   - Reliable sources include ACBL, BBO, ffbridge, or PBN files.
+BBO data is particularly useful as its auctions serve as a near ground-truth reference.

 2. **Download to source-native dataframe:**
-    - Read the downloaded data, clean, coalesce into a source-native dataframe.
-Endplay can be used to read .lin, .pbn files.
-Minimum necessary columns are ['Deal'] but board results columns make for more interesting analysis.
+   - Read, clean, and coalesce the data into a source-native dataframe.
+Endplay can read .lin and .pbn files.
+At a minimum, the dataframe should include a `Deal` column, with additional board results columns for richer analysis.

 3. **Transform to project-native dataframe:**
-    - Transform the source-native dataframe into project-native dataframe.
+   - Convert the source-native dataframe into the project-native format.

 4. **Clean and augment:**
-    - Clean and augment the data.
-There are over 1000 columns which can be augmented from a deal (e.g. Hands, suit lengths, HCP, individual cards, etc.).
-Augmenting includes creating columns for every bidding expression as described in previous section.
+   - Augment the data as described in Pipeline 1.

-### **Pipeline 3: Creating a dataframe of bidding table results:**
+### **Pipeline 3: Creating a Dataframe of Bidding Table Results**

-For each entry in the bidding table, apply the entry's bidding expression list to the target dataset (vectorized boolean AND operations).
-This is for a batch processing use case.
-Processing a small number of deals requires a different approach.
-If the target dataset consists of 1 million deals and the bidding table has 2 million entries, the result of this process is a dataframe of 1 million rows by 2 million columns -- all booleans.
-Performance looks scary but the time required for this process, thanks to polars dataframe efficiency, is 5 minutes.
+For each entry in the bidding table, apply the bidding expressions to the target dataset using vectorized Boolean operations.
+For a target dataset with 1 million deals and a bidding table of 2 million entries, this results in a dataframe of 1 million rows by 2 million columns (all Booleans).
+Despite the scale, Polars’ efficiency allows this process to complete in just 5 minutes.

-### **Pipeline 4: Cascading bidding criteria booleans to qualify candidate bids:**
+### **Pipeline 4: Cascading Bidding Criteria Booleans to Qualify Candidate Bids**

-Starting with the opening bid columns (about 30 of the 2 million columns which have no prior bid), recursively apply the column (vectorized boolean AND operations) to the next bids columns.
-Do so in a way that never repeats computations for an already computed partial bidding sequence.
-While the process may seem computationally intensive, polars dataframe efficiency allows it to complete in 45 minutes.
-With improved hardware (GPU) and algorithms, this process might be driven down to 20 minutes.
+Starting with the opening bid columns (approximately 30 out of 2 million columns without prior bids), recursively apply vectorized Boolean operations to subsequent bid columns.
+Avoid redundant computations for already processed partial bidding sequences.
+While computationally intensive, this process completes in 45 minutes with Polars.
+Improved hardware (e.g., GPUs) and algorithms could reduce this to 20 minutes.

-### **Pipeline 5: Instantly finding successful auctions:**
+### **Pipeline 5: Instantly Finding Successful Auctions**

-Since we've already computed all 2 million bidding sequences for the entire target dataset, we are well positioned to get all sorts of no cost data analysis.
-Want to know all possible bidding sequences for a deal?
-Filter all True values in the deal's dataframe row--a vectorized horizontal operation--to retrieve a list of True column names.
-Use the list of column names to lookup the bidding table entries.
-Now you have a list of all possible auctions each guarenteed to meet all bidding criteria.
+Since all 2 million bidding sequences for the target dataset are precomputed, querying for possible bidding sequences is instantaneous.
+Filter the `True` values in a deal’s dataframe row (a vectorized horizontal operation) to extract corresponding column names.
+Use these column names to look up bidding table entries, yielding a list of all possible auctions guaranteed to meet the bidding criteria.